The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-If the physician performing the assessment has determined that death is reasonably foreseeable, the patient will be eligible for MAID.
+If the provider* performing the assessment has determined that death is reasonably foreseeable, the patient will be eligible for MAID.

 If a person has been diagnosed with a physical degenerative disease and has the capacity to consent, but death is not reasonably foreseeable (short- and medium-term prognosis), this person can request MAID and receive it when they are ready.
 This would include, for instance, a multiple sclerosis diagnosis.